Why personalised learning is the right path for your child's education

 What are differentiation and individualisation?

-Within the context of education, differentiation is the term used for a type of learning where the teaching is tailored to meet the learning needs, preferences and goals of individual students.
-However, whilst the academic goals for each year group of students are the same, the teacher has the flexibility to use whatever resources and approaches they see fit to connect with individual students.
-Sometimes this may be based on practices that have proved successful for similar students in the past, or the teacher may come up with a completely novel approach.
-At its core, differentiation may be defined as an awareness of and active response to students’ varied learning styles.
+Within the context of education, differentiation is the term used for a type of learning where the teaching is tailored to meet the learning needs, preferences and goals of individual children.
+However, whilst the academic goals for each year group of children are the same, the teacher has the flexibility to use whatever resources and approaches they see fit to connect with individual children.
+Sometimes this may be based on practises that have proved successful for similar children in the past, or the teacher may come up with a completely novel approach.
+At its core, differentiation may be defined as an awareness of and active response to children’ varied learning styles.